Simon & Simon

-Simon & Simon is an American crime drama television series that originally ran from November 24, 1981, to September 16, 1989.
-The series was broadcast on CBS, and starred Gerald McRaney and Jameson Parker as two disparate brothers who operate a two-person detective agency in San Diego.
+Simon & Simon is an American crime drama television series that originally ran from November 24, 1981, to December 31, 1988.
+The series was broadcast on CBS, and starred Gerald McRaney and Jameson Parker as two disparate brothers who operate a two-man detective agency in San Diego, California.

 Premise

 The show revolves around the decisively polar-opposite Simon brothers, Rick (McRaney) and Andrew Jackson/"A.J."
 (Parker).
 Together, the brothers run a private investigator agency in San Diego, California, during the 1980s.
 Their contrasting approaches to investigations and subsequent personality conflicts provide much of the drama and comedy in each week's episode.
 The brothers have genuine love for one another as well as intense loyalty and will go to great lengths to protect one another.

 Rick is a United States Marine Corps Vietnam War veteran with an earthy, plain-speaking personality and a penchant for cowboy boots, denim, and pickup trucks.
 He lives on a boat in his brother A.J.'s yard.
 In contrast, A.J. is a college graduate with a polished, preppy look and a taste for classic cars.
 A.J. is a practicing Catholic while Rick is not, and though A.J. is a stickler for rules in life and at work, Rick is more of a free spirit with street smarts.
 Their odd couple style differences extend even to their cars, with Rick's Dodge Power Wagon used in one episode ("Love, Christy" (Season 1, Episode 2)) to crush the engine of a car contrasting with A.J.'s 1957 Chevrolet Bel Air convertible and customized Camaros (Chevrolet Camaro Z28 and 1968 Chevrolet Camaro RS) in the two-part episode, "Pirate's Key".

 Although Rick is a few years older than A.J., McRaney and Parker were both born in 1947 and have only a three-month age difference.